rickb777/sqlgen2/README.md

 ### JSON Encoding

 Some types in your struct may not have native equivalents in your database such as `[]string`.
-These values can be marshaled and stored as JSON in the database.
+These values can be marshalled and stored as JSON in the database.

 ```diff
 type User struct {